Debraheem/Massive_star_binaries/Lab3.md

 <details>
 <summary> <bold> Answers: </bold> </summary>

 Your answer will depend on the initial mass and binary period you choose in Minilab1.
 To guess the approximate mass, go to the `png` directory in Minilab1 and look at the file that was saved with the most recent time stamp.
-For the pre-supplied `accretor_final_1.mod` file, the mass of the accretor is $21.92 M_\odot$.
+For the pre-supplied `accretor_final_1.mod` file, the mass of the accretor is $\approx 21.9 M_\odot$.

 </details>

 To evolve the single star, first, you will need to set the mass of the single star equal to the mass of the accretor star.
-This has already been done in the downloaded directory.
+If you are using the pre-supplied `accretor_final_1.mod` file, then the corresponding mass has already been set in the downloaded directory.
 To run the model, you will need to execute the following commands in your terminal (given that you are already present in the right directory).

 ```shell-session
 $ ./mk